 Todd Subritzky, PhD

-Great question, thank you, and with all the misinformation out there on the internet it is extremely difficult to find authoritative answers.
+With all the misinformation on the internet it is extremely difficult to find authoritative answers.
 For that reason, we take on the latest advice from the Food and Drug Administration (FDA).
 Following this, the short answer to your question is “yes” and “no” respectively, and there is really no room for ambiguity when you look at the latest statements on the FDA website.

 “Based on available evidence, the FDA has concluded that THC and CBD products are excluded from the FD&C Act dietary supplement definition.
 Under that provision, if a substance (such as CBD) is an active ingredient in a drug product that has been approved under the FD&C Act, or has been authorized for investigation as a new drug for which substantial clinical investigations have been instituted and for which the existence of such investigations has been made public, then products containing that substance are excluded from the definition of a dietary supplement.